emintavlayan/FunctionalESAPI_old/README.md

 - **First-Class Functions:** Functions can be composed, half-baked, passed as arguments, and manipulated with ease.

 - **Pattern Matching and Lists:** Offers a cleaner alternative to traditional control structures.
-You dont have to write any "if statements" or "for loops".
+You dont have to write nested "if statements" or "for loops".
 Take your time, let that sink in.

 - **Strong Typing:** Ensures everything is checked before compile time.
 If I can write it, it works.